Trojan language: Lemnian-Etruscan

-Proponents of an east to west migration hypothesis on the origin of the Etruscans like Robert S. P. Beekes place their original homeland adjacent to ancient Troy.
-Herodotus claims the Etruscans sailed from Lydia (the people of which, Beekes contends, lived north of its classical era location) to Italy.
-Beekes asserts that the presence of a language related to Etruscan on the island of Lemnos (roughly 65 km from Athos peninsula in northeastern Greece and 70 km from Troas in Turkey), Lemnian, represents a remnant from those remaining after the migration from the Proto-Tyrsenian urheimat in northwest Asia Minor.
+Some scholars, such as Robert S. P. Beekes, are proponents of an east-to-west migration hypothesis on the origin of the Etruscans.
+These scholars place the original Etruscan homeland adjacent to ancient Troy.
+Herodotus claims the Etruscans sailed from Lydia to Italy.
+Beekes contends that the people of Lydia lived north of its classical era location.
+He asserts that inscriptions in Lemnian (a language related to Etruscan) found on the island of Lemnos (roughly 70 km from the Troas in Turkey, and about 50–60 km from the nearest mainland Greek coast in Thrace) were created by a small group of Etruscans who remained close to home at the time of the migration from the Proto-Tyrsenian urheimat in northwest Asia Minor.
+As additional support for his theory Beekes mentions the Aeneas legend, saying "it has long since been considered that the legend was based on a story about Etruscans coming to Italy".
+He further argues that the Hittite Truisas, the etymological root for "Troy", is also the root for "Etruscan" (a theory previously proposed by Vladimir I. Georgiev).

 For historical, archaeological, genetic, and linguistic reasons, a relationship between Etruscan and the Indo-European Anatolian languages (Lydian or Luwian) has not been accepted, just as the Lydian origin story reported by Herodotus is no longer considered reliable as demonstrated by Dominique Briquel, and a hypothetical Trojan origin of the Etruscans does not enjoy the consensus of scholars specialising in Etruscan civilisation, even if it is cyclically re-proposed by Indo-European linguists and Orientalists without providing evidence.
 Etruscans called themselves Rasenna, which shows no resemblance to Truwiša, and no archaeological or linguistic evidence have been found in Anatolia that might prove the eastern origin of the Etruscans, just as, after more than 90 years of archaeological excavations at Lemnos, nothing has been found in that Greek island that would support a migration from Lemnos to Etruria.
-Linguist Rex E. Wallace summarizes all the problems of the hypothesis of an east to west migration hypothesis on the origin of the Etruscans:
+Linguist Rex E. Wallace summarizes the problems with the east-to-west migration hypothesis on the origin of the Etruscans: